Xunnamius/typescript-utils/packages/next-types/README.md

 const handler: WithConfig<NextApiHandler> = getHandler();
 ```

-## Type Glossary
+## Type and Constant Glossary

-In addition to those provided by [@xunnamius/types][9], this package makes the
-following types are available:
+This package exports the following:

 - [WithConfig][8]